Implementing SPA along key service pathways

 Keep the previous screen

 Preserving the previous screen in the user navigation flow is a very important feature.
-In native apps, since pages are created anew when navigating between them, preserving the previous screen is the expected behavior.
-However, on the web, since the content is redrawn within the same screen, preserving the previous screen can be challenging.
+In native apps, since each page is created anew when navigating, preserving the previous screen is the expected behavior.
+However, on the web, since the content is redrawn within a single screen, preserving the previous screen can be tricky.

-If the data remains unchanged when you return to the previous screen, you can keep the previous screen's state.
-In the case Wadiz, we manage server data using ReactQuery and apply ReactQuery's `staleTime` property.
-This allows us to retain the data for a specific period, ensuring it remains intact even after a screen transition.
+If the data remains unchanged when you return to the previous screen, you can keep that screen open.
+Wadiz, we use ReactQuery to manage server data and apply ReactQuery’s `staleTime` property.
+This allows us to retain the data for a specific period, ensuring it remains intact even after the screen changes.

 Wadiz Service Video